-For fresh handmade Chinese dumplings (har gow) at a wallet-friendly price, head to Pure Spice Restaurant, an unassuming restaurant hidden in a strip mall on S.E.
-87th Ave in the Jade District.
+For fresh, handmade Chinese dumplings at a wallet-friendly price, head to Pure Spice, an unassuming restaurant hidden in a strip mall on Southeast 87th Avenue in the Jade District.
 The generous dim sum menu is peppered with classic Cantonese small plates, including gossamer-wrapped shrimp or pork and chive dumplings served from a steaming basket.
-And at less than $3 a pop, you can afford to eat to your heart’s content.
+And with their reasonable prices, you can afford to eat to your heart’s content.

 All hail the soup dumpling!
 Chinese soup dumplings, called xiaolongbao (or “XLB” for short), were lamentably scarce in Portland until XLB appeared in January 2017.
-Pockets of paper-thin dough surrounding a bite of meat and piping hot broth, XLB are notoriously tricky to make — and eat.
-(Treat that steaming broth with care!)
-This laid-back North Williams spot serves up these treasures along with steam buns, stir-fries and other authentic Chinese street food.
+Pockets of paper-thin dough surrounding a bite of meat and piping-hot broth, XLB are notoriously tricky to make — and eat.
+(Treat that steaming broth with care.)
+This laid-back North Williams Avenue spot serves up these treasures along with steamed buns, stir-fries and other authentic Chinese street food.

-For arguably the best Polish pierogi in town, you’ll need a membership to the Polish Library Building Association.
-But don’t worry: A one-day membership will only set you back one dollar.
+For one of the most popular Polish pierogis in town, you’ll need a membership to the Polish Library Building Association.
+But don’t worry: a one-day membership will only set you back one dollar.
 Once you’re official, you’ll have access to Grandpa’s Cafe and their handmade potato and cheese dumplings.
 Topped with caramelized onions and plenty of sour cream, they’re even better when washed down with an imported Polish brew.
-The cafe is only open Fridays and Sundays, so plan your visit accordingly.
+The café is open infrequently, so check ahead and plan your visit accordingly.